| A Brief History

 property and that the family farming the land lives on it.
 Ropesville became a thriving

+community and no foreclosures occurred there until the mid-1980s.
 Other states were even more ambitious.
 Arkansas, for example, provided adult

 education, day care for children (a very progressive effort in 1933), a school lunch